CrossGeeks/FacebookClientPlugin/README.md

 ## Documentation

-Here you will find detailed documentation on setting up and using the Firebase Push Notification Plugin for Xamarin
+Here you will find detailed documentation on setting up and using the Facebook Client Plugin for Xamarin

 * [Facebook Setup](docs/FacebookPortalSetup.md)
 * [Android Setup](docs/AndroidSetup.md)